 How to Get the Most out of Watching Spanish Comedy Series

 - Find a series you like.
 Look and see which series sound good to you.
 Watch a few minutes of one series.
 If you like it, keep watching.
 If not, try a different show.
-Selecting your favorite is important since enjoying the show is what will motivate you to keep going.
+Selecting your favorite is important since your enjoyment is what will motivate you to keep going.

 - Watch often.
 Try to watch at least a little every day, even if you’re just re-watching your favorite scene.
 To be fluent, daily exposure is key.
 Otherwise, your language skills will regress a bit during your off days.
 And let’s face facts—who couldn’t use a good laugh each day?

 - Repeat punchlines.
-The crowd laughs uproariously!
-This is your cue to rewind and watch again.
+If you’re watching a show where the crowd laughs uproariously, that’s your cue to rewind and watch again.
 Repeat what you hear.
 If you don’t know a word, you might want to jot it down and look it up.
 Keep repeating the line until you have it memorized.
 Now you’ll have no problem remembering the words and you’ll have a great joke in your back pocket!